New Mexico Child Support Laws: Guidelines and Calculations

 Presumption of Material Change

-A change is presumed material and substantial when:
+A change is presumed material and substantial when both of the following conditions are met:

-- Applying current guidelines would result in a 20% increase or decrease in support, AND
+- Applying current guidelines would result in a 20% or greater increase or decrease in the support amount

-- 20% or more change in either parent’s income
+- Significant increase or decrease in either parent's income (20% or more)

 - Increase or decrease in daycare or education costs

-- File a motion directly with the court
+- Through the court: File a motion to modify directly with the district court that issued the original order

 - Completed financial affidavit